Irish Whale and Dolphin Group: Stranding and sighting scheme

 One of the main activities carried out by the IWDG is the collection and storing of reported cetacean sightings and strandings in Irish waters.
 The complete database of reports is disseminated through the IWDG website.
 The main objective of this scheme was to ensure that cetacean stranding reporting was done in a geographically uniform and objective manner.
 Part of the scheme involves training a network of local observers through both training workshops and the provision of identification material.
 In the case of humpback whales, the group maintains a catalogue of fluke identification photos in order to distinguish between individuals.

 Cetacean welfare

-The IDWG lists the importance of engaging with external groups and promoting responsible whale watching in its mission statement.
+The IWDG lists the importance of engaging with external groups and promoting responsible whale watching in its mission statement.
 To this aim, it has released a document outline guidelines to be followed by groups who may come in contact with live cetaceans, such as fishermen, whale-watching groups and research vessels, in order to better safeguard the wellbeing of the creatures.
 As part of these guidelines, the group advises against swimming with cetaceans.